 Thermal transfer media requires ribbon for printing while direct thermal media does not.
 Direct thermal media should never be used with ribbon.
 Bar codes and graphics can get distorted.
-To determine if ribbon must be used with a particular media, perform a media scratch test, see Ribbon Scratch Test on page 43.
+To determine if ribbon must be used with a particular media, perform a media scratch test.